frontenddogma/web-development-glossary/manuscript/o.md

 Open-Closed Principle
 : The idea that “software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification,” that is, that such an entity can allow its behavior to be extended without modifying its source code.&nbsp;[†](#w-open-closed)

+OpenID
+: An open standard and decentralized authentication protocol.
+Promoted by the non-profit OpenID Foundation, OpenID allows users to be authenticated by cooperating sites (known as relying parties, or RP) using a third-party service, eliminating the need for webmasters to provide their own _ad hoc_ login systems, and allowing users to log into multiple unrelated websites without having to have a separate identity and password for each.
+Users create accounts by selecting an OpenID identity provider and then use those accounts to sign onto any website that accepts OpenID authentication.&nbsp;[†](#w-openid) ℹ︎&nbsp;[openid.net](https://openid.net/)

+OpenID Connect
+: An authentication layer on top of the OAuth&nbsp;2.0 authorization framework.
+OIDC allows computing clients to verify the identity of an end user based on the authentication performed by an authorization server, as well as to obtain the basic profile information about the end user in an interoperable and REST-like manner.&nbsp;[†](#w-openid) ℹ︎&nbsp;[openid.net/connect](https://openid.net/connect/)

 OpenType
 : A format for scalable computer fonts.
 OpenType was built on its predecessor TrueType, retaining TrueType’s basic structure and adding many intricate data structures for prescribing typographic behavior.
 The specification was developed at Microsoft, with Adobe Systems contributing by the time of public announcement in 1996.&nbsp;[†](#w-opentype)